Climbing Mount Warning (found near the boarder of New South Wales and Queensland) was by … Read more

 Academic Departments and Schools at Griffith University are divided into 10 academic divisions: Arts, Languages & Criminology, Business, Education, Engineering & Information Technology, Environment, Planning & Architecture, Health, Law, Music, Science, Visual & Creative Arts..

 Courses are available in the below disciplines.
 For detailed instructions on how to find and select courses, and a list of popular courses at Griffith, refer to Step 2 – Get Schooled – of our 6 easy steps to studying abroad.
-You can also refer to the Griffith University online course catalog for a listing of all courses, and how to navigate the online catalog.
+You can also refer to our Griffith University online course catalog instructions for a listing of all courses, and how to navigate the online catalog.
 Students enroll in 3 – 4 subjects per semester (between 30 and 50 Griffith credits), which usually transfers as 12 – 16 U.S. semester credits.